ronaldjohnatanoso/sleepy-longform/get_script/README.md

-this profile worker accepts a function that will define how it navigates and works on a page get_outline is for navigating chatgpt
+this profile worker accepts a function that will define how it navigates and works on a page get_outline is for navigating chatgpt you should get a outline.json use this to dispatch the workers and get individual sections